allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 You can archive experiments so the experiments table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived experiments.
-From the archive, you can restore experiments to remove them from the archive, and permanently delete experiments.
+From the archive, you can restore experiments to remove them from the archive.
+You can also permanently delete experiments.

 :::info